Wasseypur: Location

 Note: The map alongside presents some of the able locations in the area.
 All places marked in the map are linked in the larger full screen map.

 Wasseypur is about 165 km from state capital Ranchi.
 It was combined with other urban units to form Dhanbad Municipal Corporation in 2006.
 It is part of Ward No. 17 of Dhanbad Municipal Corporation.

 The neighborhood features undulating uplands bustling with coalmines in the lowest rung of the Chota Nagpur Plateau.
 The entire area shown in the map is under Dhanbad Municipal Corporation, except Belgaria which is under Baliapur (community development block).
 The places in the DMC area are marked as neighbourhoods.
 The DMC area shown in the map is around the core area of Dhanbad city.
 Another major area of DMC is shown in the map of the southern portion of the district.
 A small stretch of DMC, extending up to Katras is shown in the map of the western portion.
 The region is fully urbanised.
 Jharia (community development block) has been merged into DMC.
 Three operational areas of BCCL operate fully within the region – Sijua Area, Kusunda Area and Bastacola Area.

-Controversies

-"According to residents, the criminal image of the locality chases them in schools, drives away marriage prospects, and even shuts them out of accessing bank loans.
-"Cash on Delivery" is also blocked in area, only online payment is available.

-In order to lose the constant association with crime, several families have moved out, residents say" stated by ThePrint, an Indian media agency.

 In popular culture

-The area is central to the plot of the popular Bollywood two-part crime film Gangs of Wasseypur - Part 1 and Gangs of Wasseypur – Part 2.
+The area is central to the plot of the popular Bollywood two-part crime film Gangs of Wasseypur – Part 1 and Gangs of Wasseypur – Part 2.